Paraphrasing Strategies: Paraphrasing Strategies

 Below there are five green arrows with text inside of them and questions listed below which demonstrate the process of paraphrasing step by step.
 These steps and their explanations read as follows, from left to right:

-Audio: So here's the general strategy to use when paraphrasing.
-I will talk about this in-depth, but I want to walk through the different parts of the strategy: Reading, thinking about the purpose, looking away, imaging, writing, and then checking and citing.
+Audio: Here is one strategy you can use when paraphrasing in your academic writing.
+I will talk about each of these steps in greater detail, but as an overview, the steps we recommend are as follows: reading, thinking about the purpose, looking away, imaging, writing, and then checking and citing.

 Let’s go through each step in detail, starting with reading.
 It’s important to read the material first and ensure you fully understand its meaning.
 Sometimes that may mean reading a passage in a source many times.
 This is most common when students are new to the field they are studying or are encountering new ideas, so don’t hesitate to re-read a source if you’re not sure what it’s saying, as this is an essential step to successfully paraphrasing.

 Second, you want to think about "what will you do with this evidence?"
 Oftentimes, it helps to go into your reading with a purpose.
 So, if you have a thesis statement you want to support, think about that thesis statement before you even start reading.
 Or, you might think, “how does this passage relate to the other ideas I’m writing about in my paper or paragraph?”
 The main goal here is that you want to put the information you’re going to paraphrase into context since it’s going to sit within a larger paper and need to relate to the rest of the ideas you have in your writing.

 Then look away.
 If you’re reading a book, put the book down; if you’re reading an article on your computer, close the article.
 Whatever you have to do so you’re not staring at the source you’ll be paraphrasing, do that.